 Age Groups for Fencers

-Adults, most adults start as beginners in classes.
-After learning an adult may either take part in additional classes or just bout.
+Adults: Adults new to fencing start in the beginner class.
+Afterwards, an adult may continue taking classes or just bout.
 Adults work in a style designed for mature individuals.
 The pace depends upon the individual and has no preset rate.
-Most adults fence for fun, recreation, health, or simply to socialize.
+Many adults fence for fun, recreation, health, or simply to socialize.
 Some enter competition for the additional challenge and excitement.
-Existing competitions are within the club, state, regional and national levels.
+There are competitions are within the club, and at state, regional and national levels.
 Each adult has his/her own reason for fencing, but all fence because it's fun!
 Open bouting for experienced adult fencers is available anytime the club is open.
 Scheduling is flexible since a member can attend when he/she wishes and as much as liked.
 Classes, open bouting, equipment use for the first 3 months and facility usage are all included in a three month membership.

-Adult class activity: First everyone warms-up with the footwork used in fencing.
+Adult class structure: First everyone warms-up with the footwork used in fencing.
 Then, blade skills are practiced in either a repetitive or choice situation.
-Finally, fencing to end the class.
+After practicing technique, adults fence until the end of class.
 Fencers are also encouraged to stay after class to fence more.
 Some adult fencers choose not to join a class and fence before, during and after class.
 Other adults join a class some days and just bout during other days.
 All three swords of the sport are taught even though most adults decide on just one to learn.
 Don't be afraid to try all three until you know which is your favorite.
-Some fencers learn more then one.
+Some fencers learn more than one.

 Click here "Enrollment and Info." to go to the registration page.

 Teens, ages 12 to 18 learn the concepts and strategies of fencing with an emphasis on either epee, sabre or foil.
 Blade technique, mobility, strategy, and bouting are taught.
 Technical form, perception and strategy are learned in relation to the bouting situation with both offensive and defensive actions.
 Skills develop rapidly and carry over to other sports.
 The program is based on our progressive pattern system with extra bouting time before and after class.
 The emphasis is on learning, but fun is an important ingredient of the training.
-New fencers join children of their own age immediately.
+New fencers join children of their own age after a week of beginner level classes, offered once a month.
 They are not expected to know the material of the experienced kids, but go through the same learning situations.
 The newer fencers develop quickly due to the help of their new friends.
 Fencers are free to choose which of the three weapons they wish to practice.
 They can change each class or stay in one.
 All basics are taught in each weapon style, but changing tends to provide variety and enjoyment.
 Every six to nine weeks we provide in-house mini competitions for the fencers to test the skills they have been developing.

 Teen class activity: These classes are used to teach the various moves of fencing, the strategies, rules and concepts.
 Classes start with footwork and move into blade drills for technical or tactical actions.
 Both offensive and defensive moves are practiced.
 Then bouting, situational or unrestricted, is used to finish the session.
 Fencers can stay after class to continue bouting.
 A new fencer can change weapons each day until he/she finds a favorite.
 Click here "Enrollment and Info."to go to the registration page.

 Youth class activity: starts with a warm-up game which is just fun.
 Next, footwork and basic positions are taught.
 Then, blade exercises are practiced.
-Activities are broken up a little more then written here to keep the young fencers interested.
+Games are interspersed to keep the young fencers interested.
 Fencers in the youth class learn a different weapon each month in a three month rotation.
 Eventually, a youth fencer can pick a favorite weapon and stay with it.
 Click here "Enrollment and Info."to go to the registration page.

 Children's Class ages 6 to 8 A class for children ages 6 to 8 years is specially designed to teach the basics of fencing in a fun way.
 Games are used to teach strategy and visual perception with fencing technique used to develop body awareness.
 The young fencers learn foil, saber and epee along with the rules of each.
 During every class the fencers bout with each other and have occasional competitions for fun.
 The class meets once a week on Wednesdays.